milqmedia/mq-util/README.md

 **Zend Framework 2 View helpers**
 - less() to convert LESS files to CSS
 - js() to retrieve versioned js files
+- dateFormat() to format dates in different, many used, formats
+- percent() to quickly calculate a percentage

 **MQUtil\Collector\Milq**